 - Use the vegetable peeler to shave thin strips from a piece of fresh Parmesan (about 1 tablespoon) and scatter over the salad.

-- Use scissors to cut the chives into small pieces directly over the salad.
+- Use kitchen shears to cut the chives into small pieces directly over the salad.

 Nutritional information (per serving)